gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.9 =
+* Added "System Info" to "Tools" page to fetch information about the WordPress environment in case something needs debugged
+* Added "Getting Started" page to make things easier for anyone who doesn't understand how the plugin works

 = 1.2.8.9 =
 * Only trigger specific actions when necessary to avoid the use of extra server resources
 * Make sure "ver" query string is stripped on request only for the front-end view; Avoid removing the license info from the database when resetting everything (unless the admin chooses to remove the license info too for a complete uninstall)